Skip to main content

 BitDive's Service Map is ideal for:

-Architecture Understanding for Developers Developers can explore the system without needing tribal knowledge or outdated diagrams.
+• Architecture Understanding for Developers & AI Agents Developers and AI agents (via MCP) can explore the system without needing tribal knowledge or outdated diagrams.
+The map provides the "reality baseline" for AI reasoning.

 This tool forms the backbone of BitDive's APM observability stack and integrates deeply with other features like HeatMap and Performance Explorer.